 During the first week of the REU, faculty will present research problems to participants and participants will then split into small groups.
 Each group will focus on one problem.
 In the first few weeks, faculty, postdocs, and graduate students will give morning talks on background material.
 In the afternoons, participants will work on their projects.
 Every week, the groups will update the entire REU on what they learned, what they proved, and what issues and difficulties they faced.
 Such updates will help keep the groups on task and focused.
 Each participant will give a thirty-minute board talk and a twenty-minute beamer presentation on a topic of their choice during the REU.
 This will help participants prepare for speaking on their research at conferences as well as back at their home institutions.
 We will hold panels on ethics in mathematics research, on choosing a graduate school, and on how to succeed in graduate school.
 Each year we will host four external speakers.
 Participants and their graduate student mentors will have an opportunity to meet and connect with the visitors.
 It is likely that many projects will have a computational component.
 We will encourage participants to use SAGE so that code they generate can be made publicly available and reproduced.

 Funding is restricted to US citizens or permanent residents.
-In the past we have had international students fund themselves and we will again consider such applications.
 Students will receive a stipend of $4,000, travel reimbursement up to $500, a stipend of $800 for subsistence, and shared accommodations.
 Additional funds for students to travel and present their results will also be made available after the REU.

 2022 REU faculty:

 2022 Participants and their home institution:

 2022 Potential REU problems: